 Explore vibrant India and mysterious Bhutan

 Meet your group and Tour Manager at the 5-Star Oberoi Grand Hotel in Kolkata for a two-night stay.
 Early on Day 2, we begin exploring this magnificent metropolis.
-We enjoy a real treat as we visit Kolkata's lively flower market, where the streets are transformed in an explosion of bright colours.
+We enjoy a real treat as we visit Kolkata's lively flower market, where the streets are transformed in an explosion of bright colors.
 We also see Mother Teresa's house, and the Victoria Memorial, an ornate white marble structure dating back to the early 20th century.

 Following a free morning, this afternoon we transfer to the station, where we visit the Heritage Rail Museum before joining our train for the journey to New Jalpaiguri.
 On arrival, we transfer by coach to Siliguri in the foothills of the Himalayas, where we overnight.

 Today we coach to Kurseong, where we enjoy lunch at the colonial-style Cochrane Place Hotel.
-Later we climb almost 7,000ft into the Himalaya as we enjoy an enthralling journey on the Darjeeling Himalayan Railway (subject to operation).
+Later we climb almost 7,000ft into the Himalaya as we enjoy an enthralling journey on the Darjeeling Himalayan Railroad (subject to operation).
 Loved and used by locals, the line is also UNESCO listed.
-We board the narrow-gauge train in the heart of the town; for a while the train runs directly through the noisy centre of the street before climbing into the verdant surrounding forest.
+We board the narrow-gauge train in the heart of the town; for a while the train runs directly through the noisy center of the street before climbing into the verdant surrounding forest.
 Numerous vibrant plants and shades of green provide a backdrop as we wind our way around the mountainsides and continue our ascent.

-As we climb higher, there is a noticeable change not only in the climate but also the culture as colourful Buddhist prayer flags hang across the streets like bunting.
+As we climb higher, there is a noticeable change not only in the climate but also the culture as colorful Buddhist prayer flags hang across the streets like bunting.
 After pausing for lunch at a hill station, we rejoin the train and continue to Darjeeling.
 Pastel-painted houses are stacked almost on top of each other as we approach the town.
 Here we spend three nights at the Hotel Windamere.

 Later we travel on the steam-hauled Toy Train to Ghum (subject to operation) - the highest hill station in the area - and visit the town's Buddhist monastery.
 In the afternoon we visit Darjeeling's Mountaineering Institute, which is the final resting place of Tenzing Norgay, a famous Nepali Sherpa mountaineer.

-For centuries Darjeeling has been famed as a tea-growing centre, and today we visit one of the town's authentic tea plantations for a guided tour.
+For centuries Darjeeling has been famed as a tea-growing center, and today we visit one of the town's authentic tea plantations for a guided tour.
 We see the lush, sloping hillsides where the tea is grown, before enjoying a tasting in the town's charming bazaar.